jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and-Infrastructure-as-Code/README.md

 ---

-- csv_name_gz: The name of the compressed CSV file to be downloaded (output.csv.gz).
-- csv_name: The name of the decompressed CSV file to be saved locally (output.csv).
 - It uses the requests library to send a GET request to the URL (url).
 If the request is successful, the response content is written to a file named output.csv.gz.
 - It uses the gzip library to open the compressed file (output.csv.gz).
 - The shutil.copyfileobj function is used to copy the decompressed content to a new file (output.csv)